JuliaAlos/MTP-TeamA/README.md

 ```bash
 admin@TeamA-1:~ $ ls /dev/spidev*
 ```
-You should see something like `/dev/spidev0.0 /dev/spidev0.1`
+You should see something like this: `/dev/spidev0.0 /dev/spidev0.1`